mgoellnitz/trackdown/index.md

 As an alternative you can at least mirror the issues from [GitLab][gitlab] to have the notes with you and now the issue IDs for offline code commits.

+## Gogs and Gitea

+Intended for on premises use as a [GIT][git] based solution for Code and Wiki together with an issue tracking section, the still available instance at [Pikacode](pikacode), also this go based service can be used as a TrackDown storage backend or mirroring source.

 ## Trac